aws-samples/mlops-sagemaker-github-actions/README.md

 In this example, we will automate a model-build pipeline that includes steps for data preparation, model training, model evaluation, and registration of that model in the SageMaker Model Registry.
 The resulting trained ML model is deployed from the model registry to staging and production environments upon the approval.

+This is the [link](https://aws.amazon.com/blogs/machine-learning/build-an-end-to-end-mlops-pipeline-using-amazon-sagemaker-pipelines-github-and-github-actions/) to the blog post.

 ## Architecture Overview
 ![Amazon SageMaker and GitHub Actions Architecture](/img/Amazon-SageMaker-GitHub-Actions-Architecture.png)